 “There is something about words.
 In expert hands, manipulated deftly, they take you prisoner.
 Wind themselves around your limbs like spider silk, and when you are so enthralled you cannot move, they pierce your skin, enter your blood, numb your thoughts.
 Inside you they work their magic.” -- Diane Setterfield, from The Thirteenth Tale

 If you, like me, recognize the power of words and elegant communication as the doorway to an amazing conversation... possibly an amazing connection, with the potential for the kind of undeniable attraction and even a fusion reaction every time two charged particles meet in the center of a star... in a way that creates more energy together than the sum of what either particle could produce on their own...

 ... then maybe we might enjoy each other's company...

 ... then say hello!

 If what I've written above speaks to you in some deep way... then please do take the time to write me a note.
 Tell me more about yourself or just get the conversation started by responding to something I've written above.

-I do look forward to hearing from you!
+My best to you, and I do look forward to hearing from you!